Opening times 2014

 BELOW STAIRS TOUR (new for 2014)

 Join us for a special short tour of the behind the scenes Bowhill.
-Learn about the Victorian kitchen, the old laundry room and about some of the staff who used to work at Bowhill.
-Tour available at 2 pm during local school holidays, weekends and bank holidays and daily in July and August.
+Learn about the Victorian kitchen, the old game larder and about some of the staff who used to work at Bowhill.

 House, Estate and Gardens (includes Beautiful Bowhill Tour):